SVI-Capstone/svi_capstone/README.md

    - Dallas might have programs in place that San Antonio does not to assist these at risk areas
    - Redlining history and continued impact in San Antonio may be disproportionately effecting or stagnating improvements in areas in San Antonio

 In San Antonio and Dallas, COVID cases per 100k are greatest in communities where most residents are of minority status and lack educational opportunities (individuals >25 and no diploma).
 What is different about these two cities is the predictive ability SVI has on COVID case count.
-In San Antonio, resources would be well allocated using the SVI index, but in Dallas, that correlation does not hold.
-For two cities with the same approximate SVI score and population, this is an interesting observation that will require further research to understand better.
+In San Antonio, resources would be well allocated using the SVI, but in Dallas, that correlation does not hold.
+For two cities with the same approximate SVI and population, this is an interesting observation that will require further research to understand better.
 Regardless we hope that our work helps to better inform our local government about specific sub-populations where aid allocation should be prioritized.

 ## How to Reproduce
 ### Steps